techlozenge/student-frontend-angular-final/README.md

 * Stack
     * [Angular](https://angular.io/guide/quickstart)
     * [Sails](https://sailsjs.com/get-started)
-    * [MySQL](https://www.mysql.com/) Hosted on my local to simulate API calls but as long as your calls are RESTful, it doesn't matter
+    * [MySQL](https://www.mysql.com/) Hosted on my local to simulate API calls but as long as your calls are RESTful, it doesn't matter how the data is hosted.

 * Libraries
     * [jquery](https://jquery.com/) jQuery is a fast, small, and feature-rich JavaScript library.